Last Updated on 11 July 2022 by admin

 At Informer, we work collaboratively on every test – something we deem key to effective penetration testing.

-Unfortunately, many individuals view pentesting negatively.
-However, a cynical approach to this form of security monitoring can lead to clients not getting the best results as they can subvert the process, switch off, or isolate critical servers, or even completely remove them from the scope.
+Unfortunately, many individuals view pen testing negatively or solely rely on pen testing tools and automated testing tools to take charge of their cyber security.
+However, a cynical approach to this form of security monitoring can lead to clients not getting the best results as they can subvert the process, switch off, or isolate critical servers, or even completely remove them from the scope, thus, making their security weaknesses and vulnerabilities easy to exploit by seasoned hackers.
 This mindset can prove detrimental as an attacker would look to exploit any vulnerability they discover.
 The underlying issue appears to stem from a perceived lack of trust by IT and security teams.
 They fear they could be shown up by a damning report.

-In reality, penetration testers have the same shared goal: to provide assurance that you don’t fall victim to an attack.
+In reality, penetration testers and security professionals have the same shared goal: to provide assurance that you don’t fall victim to an attack.
 So, how can we all work together to get the best results?

 Work with and not against the tester for effective penetration testing